DoD-Platform-One/bigbang/docs/developer/package-integration.md

 ### GitOps with Flux

+Using GitOps for development is NOT recommended.
+Your development iteration cycle time will be slowed down waiting for flux reconciliation.
+This is not an efficient use of your time.
+These instructions are included here for informational purposes.
 You can deploy your development code the same way a customer would deploy using GitOps.
 You must commit any code changes to your development branches because this is how GitOps works.
 There is a [customer template repository](https://repo1.dso.mil/platform-one/big-bang/customers/template) that has an example template for how to deploy using BigBang.
-You can create a branch from one of the other developer's branch or start clean from the master branch.
+You must fork or copy this repo to your own private repo.
 Make the necessary modifications as explained in the README.md.
 The setup information is not repeated here.
-This is a public repo so DO NOT commit unencrypted secrets.
 Before committing code it is a good idea to manually run `helm template` and a `helm install` with dry run.
 This will reveal many errors before you make a commit.
 Here are the steps you can iterate:

 ```shell
 # Verify chart code before committing